apache/flagon-useralejs/README.md

 ## Use and Configure

-To start logging with UserALE.js, you can either include our script in the web application to be logged, or use our WebExtension to gather logs across any page a user visits.
+To start logging with UserALE.js, you can either include our script in the web application to be logged, or use our [WebExtension](https://github.com/apache/incubator-flagon-useralejs/tree/master/src/UserALEWebExtension) to gather logs across any page a user visits.

-To instrument a specific project, simply include this script tag on the page:
+To collect logs from a specific project, simply include this script tag on the page:

 ```html
 <script src="/path/to/userale-2.0.0.min.js"></script>